Skip to main content

 If your customer raises a chargeback with their bank and disputes a payment, the following steps will occur:

-4. The dispute notification email from Lopay will contain all the payment information including the amount, the time and date it was taken and any relevant information that has been provided by the cardholder's bank as to why a dispute was raised.
+3. Lopay will notify the Merchant via email if they have received a dispute.
+The email will contain all the payment information including the amount, the time and date it was taken and any relevant information that has been provided by the Customer's bank as to why a dispute was raised.
+At the same time, the disputed amount and the dispute admin fee is deducted from the merchant's Lopay balance and held by the Customer's bank.

-• If the cardholder's bank closes the dispute in the favour of the merchant, the disputed funds and the dispute admin fee will be returned to the merchant's Lopay balance.
+• If the cardholder's bank closes the dispute in the favour of the merchant, the disputed funds are returned to the Merchant's Lopay balance.

 Please note: Lopay cannot guarantee that a dispute will be overturned by the cardholder's bank.
 However if a merchant provides sufficient compelling evidence, it increases the probability of a positive outcome.